oxlade39/ostrich-dist-plugin/README.md

 ### Expectations

-The plugin currently has the following expectations on directory locations: (which may be made customisable if required)
+The plugin currently has the following expectations on **directory locations**: (which may be made customisable if required)

     projectName/config
         - your Ostrich config files